 Pearl diver death 'negligence': father

-Skip to navigation Skip to content Skip to footer View text version of this page Help using this website - Accessibility statement Join today and you can easily save your favourite articles, join in the conversation and comment, plus select which news your want direct to your inbox.
 The father of a pearl diver who died off Western Australia's north coast has accused his employer of "extreme negligence driven by arrogance", saying the company should be punished more.
+Jarrod Hampton was an experienced scuba diver but had only completed one full day of drift diving for Paspaley Pearling Company on April 14, 2012 when he got into trouble off Eighty Mile Beach and drowned.

 Discussions